Got a home improvement idea?

 The bottom line: ANYONE working on residential property is required to register with the CT Department of Consumer Protection.
 This means remodeling contractors must have valid certificates of registration to work at your home.

-BUT... on the state’s website, there are many, many pages.
-The trick is FINDING the key pages, to learn the basics, so you can begin.
+HERE'S THE TRICK: FINDING the key pages, to learn the basics, so you can begin.

 We've done that work for you, here At HandyWorks Remodeling in Wallingford!
 We reviewed the state’s entire consumer protection website sections related to home improvements.
 The first 3 links below connect you to SHORT explanations, each one just ONE page long, perfect for printing if you wish.
 The 4th link connects you to their booklet going into a bit more detail.